Skip to main content

 A Lake Okeechobee brochure and website are available courtesy of the South Florida Water Management District.
 Real-time water level data from the USGS gauge at Buckhead Lock and from the SFWMD are also available.

-Make sure to sign up for your chance to win a brand-new Phoenix bass boat.
-Just for signing up for TrophyCatch you get 1 entry!
-Register your Okeechobee trophy bass so you can say “My trophy swims in Florida,” and earn gift cards and other prizes.
+Don’t forget to register your eight pound and larger bass with TrophyCatch!
+Register your Okeechobee trophy bass so you can say “My trophy swims in Okeechobee,” and earn gift cards and other prizes.

 Mayan Cichlids (Red Devils) are becoming more prolific in the lake and recent electrofishing surveys have shown high abundance all over the lake.
 Mayan Cichlids are a non-native species with no bag or size limit so anglers may keep as many as they can catch.
 They are a very tasty delicacy only available to south Florida anglers and with their aggressive behavior they can be targeted easily with live worms, crickets, or even small artificial baits.
 Anglers do very well from the bank in the Indian Prairie canal and Harney Pond canal.